 Casinos, the strip, wedding chapels, shows … Las Vegas is not short on tourist attractions, but top of our list is the Neon Museum.
-We took a trip there when we were last in Vegas, exhibiting at the FN Platform show, and just loved it
+We took a trip there when we were in Vegas, exhibiting at FN Platform show, and just loved it

 They are, unsurprisingly, dazzlingly familiar.
-Seen countless times in films and books, it is slightly surreal to see them up close.
+Seen countless times in films and books, it is surreal to see them up close.
 Really close.
 The neon museum is no ordinary museum and none of these signs is behind glass.

 Vegas, Sin City – however you see it, be sure to take in the Neon Museum.
 Unmissable.